Tuck1297/cg-illuminationshading-2/README.md

 ### Try out this project here: [Illumination Shading](https://tuck1297.github.io/cg-illuminationshading-2/)

-#### JSON environment instructions
+#### JSON environment outline

-If you want to develop your own virtual environment inside this project you will need to define the following properties in a Json file:
+If you want to try developing your own 3D environment in this program, there are some JSON examples in the 'data' folder in this repository.
+Here is an explanation outlining the details and requirements of those JSON files.

 - background - REQUIRED ~ color of background [Red, Green, Blue]
 - camera - REQUIRED
     - position - REQUIRED ~ [x, y, z]